w3f/polkadot-spec/docs/chap-networking.md

   The messages are specified in [Section -sec-num-ref-](sect-lightclient#sect-light-msg).

 :::info
-  For backwards compatibility reasons, `/dot/light/2` is also a valid substream for those messages.
+  For backward compatibility reasons, `/dot/light/2` is also a valid substream for those messages.
 :::

 - `/91b171bb158e2d3848fa23a9f1c25182fb8e20313b2c1eb49219da7a70ce90c3/block-announces/1` - a substream/notification protocol which sends blocks to connected peers.
 This is a *Notification substream*.